 What are the signs and symptoms of Pediatric Spinal Muscular Atrophy (SMA)?

-- Inability to hold up the head
+- Difficulty swallowing, breathing or holding up the head

 How is Pediatric Spinal Muscular Atrophy (SMA) treated?